Divorce in the Bible

 Perhaps Saul justified giving Michal away due to David’s disappearance, or because Saul considered David a felon and one deserving the death penalty according to the government.
 Thus Michal was “legally” remarried.
 However, David took her back from her second husband.
 The divorce granted by an unjust government, did not override David’s right as her husband.
 He never gave her a certificate of divorce.
 Her new marriage was not valid and was only adultery, albeit perhaps in ignorance, especially on the part of her new husband.
 Thus it was annulled.
 Her new husband may have been liable to death, but found mercy, probably because he married her with a pure heart, not knowing her husband still existed.

 In this passage we see a few principles found in other biblical passages.
-The first is that father’s have the sole right to marry off their daughters.
+The first is that fathers have the sole right to marry off their daughters.
 Second, only husbands are allowed to divorce.
 Even though Michal had been given by her father to a new husband, that marriage was not legitimate for David had never divorced her.
-The government has no right to override God’s word, nor does anyone but the husband have the right to give a certificate of divorce.
+The government has no right to override God’s word, nor does anyone.
+Only the husband has the right to give a certificate of divorce.

 Thus says the LORD: “Where is the certificate of your mother’s divorce, Whom I have put away?
 Or which of My creditors is it to whom I have sold you?
 For your iniquities you have sold yourselves, And for your transgressions your mother has been put away.